nemesismon/phase-4-project-react-rails-api/README.md

 -> Challenges
   1. Ensuring that updates will work with missing data in both database and state
   2. Filtering duplicates of contractors with many punch items to one project
-  3. Finding multiple conditions that worked for render changes without getting lost in loops
+  3. Finding multiple conditions that work for render changes without getting lost in loops
+  4. Ability to show pertinent errors to the user

 -> Contact: michael.w.kolb@gmail.com